wolejnr/100-Days-of-Code-Journal/log2.md

 **Today's Progress**:
 * Completed the chapter on Tidying data for analysis.
 This one seemed a bit challenging at first and so I had to restart it from the beginning.
 I now know the difference between melting and pivoting.
 I also understand that when you pivot back, you need to call the reset_index() method on the pivoted DataFrame to get back its original form.
 In the chapter also, I learnt how to split columns.

+### Day 34: October 17, 2018

+**Today's Progress**:
+* Was a bit engaged throughout today so I could only do practice exercises of the topics I had covered.